 - The Hollywood dream moved her west from Minnesota but it was the heart of a horse that changed everything.
 Having worked on both sides of the camera Kimerlee has the natural ability of capturing emotion.
-Delivering imagery that is unique, dramatic and evocative.
+Delivering imagery that is described as unique, dramatic and evocative.
 Emphasizing graceful lines, rich textures and a view of the horse not done before.
-The intimate connection she captures leaves the viewer imagining their very breath on their face.
+Since 2004 she has been capturing an intimate connection with the wild, leaving the viewer imagining their very breath on their face.

-Being mostly self taught, for many years Kimerlee's work was captured with inexpensive equipment and very limited resources, working many jobs to keep a horse in her life and film in her camera.
-Her love of the horse and perseverence for what she believes in, a desire to learn, share and educate through art and awareness has been a driving force for over 15 years now.
+- Being mostly self taught, for many years Kimerlee's work was captured with inexpensive equipment and very limited resources, working many jobs to keep a horse in her life and film in her camera.
+Her love of the horse and perseverence for what she believes in, a desire to learn, share and educate through art and awareness has been a driving force for over 16 years now.

-Kimerlee lives in the beautiful valley of Santa Ynez, CA with her two horses, a paint mare named Sequoia and a young newly adopted wild mustang el Regalo.
+- Kimerlee lives in the beautiful valley of Santa Ynez, CA with her two horses, a paint mare named Sequoia and a young newly adopted wild mustang el Regalo.
 She is represented by one of the country's largest fine art publishers, prestigious galleries along with national, international and celebrity collectors.
 Her work has been used in numerous advertising campaigns and product branding.
 Most importanlty, it has become a small voice for those who don't have one...our remaining wild horses.

-Wild Mustangs.
+- Wild Mustangs.
 Without them the great west was not possible.
 We traveled, explored and built this land by holding onto their manes and riding the spirit of their hearts.
 We can honor that gift by being their voice.
 These beautiful legends, magnificent symbols of freedom and grace are being shipped for their homes, families torn apart and an icon will soon be lost forever.
 It is my hope to not only celebrate the beauty and magnificence of the creatures but to help them.
 The are a living breathing history museum, a vital element in our heritage, to our eco-sysytem and to our humanity.
 To lose them would be a tragically irresponsible disrespect to our past, present and future.

-ART...has a voice ~ Kimerlee Curyl
+- ART...has a voice ~ Kimerlee Curyl

 Interview for the #IMWITHTHEBAND campaigns release

-Kimerlee Curyl speaks about her journey with wild horses over the past 14 years.
+Kimerlee Curyl speaks about her journey with wild horses over the past 16 years.